Introduction

 • Band 2 (PCS 1900 MHz)

-Currently building srsRAN from source with SoapySDR support:
+srsRAN is built from source on the Pi with SoapySDR support:

 git clone https://github.com/srsran/srsRAN_4G.git